calherries/site/posts/2022-03-08-predicate-set-duality.md

 This reveals a fundamental duality: sets *are* predicates.
 Predicates *are* sets.
 Just not in the program, but on a more abstract, [logical level](https://www.pathsensitive.com/2018/01/the-three-levels-of-software-why-code.html).
 They both describe a property of a data point, that can be queried separate from the data.

-We can develop this idea further by taking the property designated by the predicate, and adding to the data the predicate describes.
+We can develop this idea further by taking the property designated by the predicate, and adding it to the data.

 For example, instead of having a predicate function like this: